rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/README.md

 - [](exercise1/README), An example to try modifying yourself.

-- Additional examples and exercises to appear, in particular ones based on a farfield event, such as
+- [](example3/README), An example with a far-field earthquake source (AKmaxWA?)

-  Alaska 1964 (or AKmaxWA), Tohoku 2011, or Kamchatka 2025.
+- [](example4/README), An example with a trans-Pacific tsunami, perhaps Kamchatka 2025.

 (copalis:input)=
 ## Input files